Midwexican

 Jump to Recipe Print Recipe

-This Low Sodium Taco Seasoning is pretty straightforward and contains the usual suspects - ancho chili powder, onion powder, cumin, etc. Personally, I prefer to add cayenne pepper instead of red pepper flakes to keep the consistency of the resulting seasoning granular, but you can certainly grind up red pepper flakes for a similar effect.
+• This recipe is pretty straightforward and contains the usual suspects - ancho chili powder, onion powder, cumin, etc. I prefer to add cayenne pepper instead of red pepper flakes to keep the consistency of the resulting seasoning granular, but you can certainly grind up red pepper flakes for a similar effect.

-The obvious choice to use homemade taco seasoning is in ground beef, but you should also try it on Air Fryer Chicken Wings and Slow Cooked Carnitas.
+• You can use this taco seasoning on more than just tacos.
+The obvious choice to use homemade taco seasoning is in ground beef - like in these Doritos Walking Tacos or Taco Balls, but you should also try it on Air Fryer Chicken Wings or Instant Pot Salsa Chicken.
+Or, try it in this fantastic Creamy Taco Soup.

 Jump to: